LorenzoPozzi97/lighthouse/README.md

 <img src="https://github.com/LorenzoPozzi97/lighthouse/assets/83987444/283cb75c-c033-4b9d-8dcd-668b4054ad18" width="400" height="400">

 ## Benchmarking inference of quantized LLM models
-The lighthouse intention is sheding light on LLMs inference performance.
-Navigating the seas of models can be strenuous, that is why lighthouse provides functionalities to quickly understand the potention of your model.
+Performance of a model can remarkably vary depending many factors: hardware, model architecture, kernel, etc. The lighthouse intention is sheding light on LLMs inference performance.
+Navigating the seas of models can be strenuous, that is why lighthouse provides functionalities to quickly understand the potention of your model across different configurations.

 ## Setup
 To use the fuctionalities of the lighthouse on your machine just clone the repo with: